rkrupnick/guidelines-resources/short_code_of_conduct.md

 # Code of Conduct

-Women Who Code (WWCode) is dedicated to providing an empowering experience for everyone who participates in or supports our community, regardless of gender, gender identity and expression, sexual orientation, ability, physical appearance, body size, race, ethnicity, age, religion, or socioeconomic status.

-Because we value the safety and security of our members and strive to have an inclusive community, we do not tolerate harassment of members or event participants in any form.

-Our [Code of Conduct](code_of_conduct.md) applies to all events run by Women Who Code, Inc.
+Women Who Code (WWCode) is an inclusive community, dedicated to providing an empowering experience for everyone who participates in or supports our community, regardless of gender, gender identity and expression, sexual orientation, ability, physical appearance, body size, race, ethnicity, age, religion, socioeconomic status, caste, creed, political affiliation, or preferred programming language(s).
+Our events are intended to inspire women to excel in technology careers, and anyone who is there for this purpose is welcome.
+We do not tolerate harassment of members in any form.
+Our Code of Conduct applies to all WWCode events and online communities.

-If you would like to report an incident or contact our leadership team, please submit an [incident report form](https://docs.google.com/forms/d/1NuBY_E2DcuJx2wtKFXyS5ZY5zZlql4jcZJqsf0sAs-0/viewform).
+Read the full version and access our incident report form at [womenwhocode.com/codeofconduct](https://www.womenwhocode.com/codeofconduct)